-- Senior Associate Athletic Director for Student Services, Mr. Doug Tiedt; - Associate Athletic Director for Compliance, Ms. Katie Smith; - Registrar, Mr. Scott Owczarek; - Director of the Office of Admissions and Recruitment, Mr. André E. Phillips; - Interim Dean of Students, Mr. Argyle Wade; - Assistant Athletic Director for Sports Medicine, Mr. Michael Moll; - Head Team Physician, Dr. David T. Bernhardt; and - Director of Financial Ald, Mr. Derek Kindle.
+- Senior Associate Athletic Director for Student Services, Mr. Doug Tiedt; - Senior Associate Athletic Director for Compliance, Ms. Katie Smith; - Registrar, Mr. Scott Owczarek; - Director of the Office of Admissions and Recruitment, Mr. André E. Phillips; - Former Interim Associate Dean of Students, Mr. Mick Miyamoto; - Assistant Athletic Director for Sports Medicine, Mr. Michael Moll; - Head Team Physician, Dr. David T. Bernhardt; and - Director of Financial Aid, Mr. Derek Kindle.

 Each of these members of the University community has provided a written statement comparing their own experiences with the requirements of the Standards.
 These written statements have also been attached to this Annual Report as Exhibit 2.
-During these interviews, one instance of potential non-compliance during the year under review was identified, related to a single communication between a coach and a faculty member.
-A detailed description of that instance is attached as Exhibit 3.
-A review of that instance shows that the potential non-compliance was fairly innocuous, and was identified and remedied quickly.